GW Today looks back at top stories from seniors’ time on campus.

 By Ruth Steinhardt

-- The year’s biggest story was former President Obama’s visit to Lisner to appear on a special episode of comedy news powerhouse “The Colbert Report.”
+- The year’s biggest story was then-President Barack Obama’s visit to Lisner to appear on a special episode of comedy news powerhouse “The Colbert Report.”
 The president discussed immigration, the Affordable Care Act and the Keystone pipeline before an excited crowd of GW community members.

 - Celebrities from Alexander Ovechkin to Oprah Winfrey took the “Ice Bucket Challenge,” drenching themselves in cold water to promote awareness of amyotrophic lateral sclerosis (ALS).